codemix/reign/src/type-class/hash-map-type/README.md

 A type class for typed hash maps.
 Takes a key type and a value type as input and produces a hash map type which can store key / values of those types.

+> Note: These hash maps use open addressing and do not guarantee any particular ordering when iterating their keys / values.

 Usage:

 ```js